 The IPv4 and IPv6 Protocols

 IPv6 is a new protocol that was introduced in 1998.
-Deployment commenced in the mid-2000s and is ongoing.
-When you visit WhatIsMyIP.com you can discover whether you’ve been assigned an IPv6 IP Address.
+Deployment started in the mid-2000s and is ongoing.
+When you visit WhatIsMyIP.com, you can discover whether you’ve been assigned an IPv6 IP Address.

-This means that IPv6 is able to provide about 340 trillion trillion trillion IP addresses.
+This means that IPv6 can provide about 340 trillion trillion trillion IP addresses.
 That’s more than enough to meet the growing need for IP addresses for websites, computers, smartphones, smartwatches, and smart refrigerators for years to come.